-Also regarding its June, 1997 Invoices, Peoples requests confidential classification for the "Rate" information on invoice page 4 of 9, lines 10 and 11.
+Also regarding its May, 1997 Invoices, Peoples requests confidential classification for the "Rate" information on invoice page 4 of 8, lines 10 and 11.
 These rates are the prices at which Peoples purchased gas from its suppliers.
 Peoples asserts that this information is contractual information which, if made public, would impair the efforts of the Company to contract for goods or services on favorable terms.
 Peoples argues that disclosure of the prices Peoples paid to its gas suppliers during the month would give competing suppliers information with which to potentially or actually control gas pricing; a supplier which might have been willing to sell gas at a price less than the price reflected in any individual invoice would likely refuse to do so.
 Peoples argues that the end result is reasonably likely to be increased gas prices and, therefore, an increased cost of gas which Peoples must recover from its ratepayers.

-Peoples also requests confidential classification for the "Therms" and "Amount" information on page 4 of 9, lines 10, 11, and 23, of its June, 1997 Invoices.
+Peoples also requests confidential classification for the "Therms" and "Amount" information on page 4 of 8, lines 10, 11, and 23, of its May, 1997 Invoices.
 These lines contain the volumes and total costs of Peoples gas purchases.
 Peoples argues that this information could be used to calculate the rates for which it has also requested confidentiality.

-Peoples seeks confidential treatment for certain information contained in its Accruals For Gas Purchased Report for June, 1997, Specifically, Peoples seeks confidential pages 1 through 8. treatment of the rate information in column C at line 1 on page 1; and lines 1 and 9 on page 2; line 1 on page 3; line 1 on page 4; line 1 on page 5; line 1 on page 6; line 1 on page 7; and, line 1 on page 8.
-Peoples also seeks confidential treatment of the therm/amount information in columns B and D at lines 1 and 15 on page 1; lines 1, 8, 9 and 16 on page two; lines 1 and 15 on page 3; lines 1 and 15 on page 4; lines 1 and 15 on page 5; lines 1 and 15 on page 6; lines 1 and 15 on page 7; and lines 1 and 15 on page 8.
+Peoples seeks confidential treatment for certain information contained in its Accruals For Gas Purchased Report for May, 1997, Specifically, Peoples seeks confidential pages 1 through 7. treatment of the information in column C at lines 1 and 9 on page 1, and line 1 on page 2, line 1 on page 3, line 1 on page 4, line 1 on page 5, line 1 on page 6, and line 1 on page 7.
+People's also seeks confidential treatment of the information in columns B and D at lines 1, 8 through 9, and 16 on page 1; lines 1 and 15 on page two, lines 1 and 15 on page 3, lines 1 and 15 on page 4; lines 1 and 15 on page 5; lines 1 and 15 on page 6; and lines 1 and 15 on page 7.
 Peoples argues that disclosure of this information would impair its efforts to contract for goods or services on favorable terms.
 The information consists of rates and volumes purchased, as well as the total cost of the purchase accrued.
 Peoples maintains that disclosure of the rates at which Peoples purchased gas from its suppliers would give competing suppliers information with which to potentially or actually control the pricing of gas either by all quoting a particular price (equal to or exceeding the rates Peoples paid) or by adhering to a rate offered by a particular supplier.
 Peoples claims that a supplier which might have been willing to sell gas at a lower rate would be less likely to make any price concessions.
 Peoples argues that the end result is reasonably likely to be increased gas prices which Peoples must recover from its ratepayers.
 Since it is the rates at which purchases were made which it seeks to protect from disclosure, Peoples claims that it is also necessary to protect data showing the volumes and total costs of its purchases in order to prevent the use of such information to calculate rates.